Frequently Asked Questions (FAQs)

 The Bornean Orangutan (Pongo pygmaeus) is fully protected by these Indonesian laws and similar laws in Malaysia, and is listed on Appendix I of CITES.
 Again, laws are not enforced.
 Also, orangutan forest habitat is not necessarily protected.
 This complicates matters tremendously.

 Orangutan Outreach has supporters of all ages who come up with creative ideas for fundraisers.
 We have seen success with bake sales, coin drives, and trivia nights.
 One group of 6th graders raised over $500 with an Art for Animals and Bake Sale at their school.
 The students created all kinds of art to sell (paintings, metal art, giant barn quilt, bookmarks and birdhouses).
 They also created a slideshow set to music with facts about orangutans and palm oil to play in the background at their event.
-Visit our Action Packs page for helpful resources.
+Visit our Take Action page for helpful resources.

 A change in mindset and a shift of consciousness is desperately needed.
 Humans must acknowledge that certain behaviors, desires, and greed are destroying the natural world; and we must be willing to make changes to our lifestyle and reassess our values.
 We must model the positive behaviors we wish to see in our fellow citizens and we must put more pressure on governments to truly safeguard the rainforests and its inhabitants.